 When growing herbs in a garden, it can be difficult to choose which plants to grow.
-Medicinal herbs are the most useful, but ornamental herbs make the garden into a beautiful sight.
+Medicinal herbs are the most useful for human health, but ornamental herbs turn the garden into a beautiful sight.
 Luckily, there are plenty of plants that belong in both categories - like these six herbs, which will add both beauty and functionality to any herb garden.

 1. Yarrow (Achillea millefolium)

-Yarrow flowers grow in clusters of tiny blooms, with colors that range from white to yellow to bright pink, and yarrow leaves are similar to those of the fern plant.
-It is popular among many gardeners for its lovely colors.
+Yarrow flowers grow in clusters of tiny blooms, with colors that range from white to yellow to bright pink.
+Their leaves are similar to those of the fern plant.
+Yarrow is popular among many gardeners for its lovely colors.
 In addition, this plant can provide a number of health benefits - most importantly, it can reduce inflammation.
-A yarrow tea not only can lower fever but also relieve stomach discomfort.
+A yarrow tea can not only reduce fever, but also relieve stomach discomfort.

 2. Lavender (Lavandula spp.)